 After five very long days, we were able to capture her in a golf course not far from where she first ran.
 It was one of my happiest days.
 The above picture was taken seconds after finding her.
 She continues to teach me so much everyday.
 I am forever thankful to the LDRRT, for without them, my family would not have been reunited.
 It is because of this that I have a new passion and understanding for assisting other families with searching and hopefully reuniting them with their lost four-legged family member.

 I’m a night owl.
 A few years ago, I got into the habit of browsing the Lost & Found ads on Craigslist late at night, just to see what people had lost.
 Once, I noticed that a found Golden Retriever looked exactly like a lost Golden in another ad on the same Craigslist page.
 Somehow the owner and finder hadn’t connected.
 So I sent an email to both, and that’s all it took to get that dog back home.

 That simple act of reuniting a dog with the family who was frantically searching for him was powerful, and I’ve been hooked on lost dog searches ever since.

-As a volunteer for Retrieve a Golden of Minnesota, I proposed the formation of the Lost Dog Rapid Response team and helped develop the team’s organizational structure and processes.
+As a volunteer for Retrieve a Golden of the Midwest, I proposed the formation of the Lost Dog Rapid Response team and helped develop the team’s organizational structure and processes.